lphoogenboom/BallBalancingPlate/README.md

 # Ball Balancing Plate
-This is a project for the course 'SC42125: Model Predictive Control' at the Delft University of Technology
+This is a project for the course 'SC42125: Model Predictive Control' at the Delft University of Technology In this project various approaches to MPC are used to stabilize and freely control a ball balanced on a actuted plate.

 ## Students
 - Laurens Hoogenboom (4609638)